Davide-sd/sympy-plot-backends/doc/source/modules/plot_functions/control.rst

 2. set axis labels to sensible choices.

-Refer to :ref:`graphicscontrol` for a general explanation about the underlying working principles.
+Refer to :ref:`graphicscontrol` for a general explanation about the underlying working principles, or if you are interested in a finer customization of what is shown on the plot.

 **NOTE:**
 For technical reasons, all interactive-widgets plots in this documentation are